 One of the factors that makes this confidence interval broader is the number of respondents a survey has received.
 The lower the number of respondents in the survey, the more likely it will be that they might have just missed out on women with fistula by chance.

 This research paper is freely available, so if you are interested in reading more about the methodology you can find it here.
-Explore the results in the visualisation below.
+Explore the results in the visualization below.